mdupli/wtrack/README.md

 (plain `<br>` doesn't force a line break in a `flex-wrap` container).
 A raw group — point count, duration, sampling interval — reflects the file as loaded, unaffected by any analysis.
-A "Processed:" group reflects the run-detection/classification results: session duration (first run's start to last run's end — deliberately narrower than the track's own total duration, trimmed of any warm-up, breaks, or dead time before/after the session itself), run count as a percentage *of that session duration* specifically (not the full track — diluting by dead time the session itself doesn't include would understate how much of the actual session was spent running), jibe/tack counts with their failed counterparts, crash/recovery count, and max speed — both derived and device, when present — restricted to edges that are part of a run, a jibe, or a tack specifically, so a stall or a gap-triggered crash edge can't inflate the reported maximum.
+A "Processed:" group reflects the run-detection/classification results: session duration and session length (first run's start to last run's end, and the summed edge distance over that same span — deliberately narrower than the track's own total duration/length, trimmed of any warm-up, breaks, or dead time before/after the session itself; session length sums *every* edge in the span, not just run-classified ones, matching session duration's own "the whole trimmed session" scope), run count as a percentage *of session duration* specifically (not the full track — diluting by dead time the session itself doesn't include would understate how much of the actual session was spent running), jibe/tack counts with their failed counterparts, crash/recovery count alongside its own summed total duration (so a session with several short dropouts reads differently from one with a single long one, not just by count), and max speed — derived, local-path-fit (§7), and device, each when available — restricted to edges that are part of a run, a jibe, or a tack specifically, so a stall or a gap-triggered crash edge can't inflate the reported maximum.

+Session length (and only session length, currently) respects the separate length-unit selector (km / nm — §10); every speed figure respects the speed-unit selector as usual.

 Recomputed on every `redrawAll()`, not just once at file load — folded in after fixing a real staleness bug: it used to run once, early, before the